mdrehan369/Graphify/README.md

 # Graphify

-Graphify is a simple tool:hammer: for visualizing:bulb: and analyzing information:chart_with_upwards_trend: for applications such as Machine Learning and Deep Learning.
+Graphify is a simple tool :hammer: for visualizing :bulb: and analyzing information :chart_with_upwards_trend: for applications such as Machine Learning and Deep Learning.

 It is critical to understand the link between every attribute and another attribute or target when developing a model to predict or categorize anything given a number of features contained in a dataset.
 With a single click, you can plot all of the graphs between each feature.

-Graphify is constructed with Python:snake: and its associated libraries.
-The front end is built with CustomKinter, and the graphs are created with Matplotlib:chart_with_upwards_trend:.
+Graphify is constructed with Python :snake: and its associated libraries.
+The front end is built with CustomKinter, and the graphs are created with Matplotlib :chart_with_upwards_trend:.

 ## Installation